 Why do I need this test?

-Your healthcare provider may order this test if you are at risk of delivering your
+You may need this test if you are at risk of delivering your baby prematurely.
+Your

-baby prematurely.
-Your provider may order this test if you have any symptoms of premature
+provider may order this test if you have any symptoms of premature labor.
+These include:

 Pelvic pressure or cramping